contactlab/contacthub-sdk-nodejs/README.md

 ### removeTag

-Removes a tag to an existing Customer.
+Removes a tag to an existing `Customer`.
 The new tag will be removed from the `tags.manual` Array of tags, if present.

-Returns a `Promise` that resolves to a `Customer` object containing the updated version of the Customer.
+Returns a `Promise` that resolves to a `Customer` object containing the updated version of the `Customer`.

 ```js
 ch.removeTag(customerId, tag)